walkrick/g3-assessment-week-10/README.md

 This assessment is about looking at gifs!
 Sort of.

-Your app will allow users to add to their favorite gifs along with a description/title.
+Your app will allow users to add to their favorite gifs along with a title.

 ## Stories
 **Anonymous user can view about page**